Realm-Studio/.github/profile/README.md

 # Realm Studios
-We are a small game studio who work on programming, art, and more.
+We are a studio who work on programming, art, and more.
-Mainly works on Friday Night Funkin' modding.

 ------------------------